-Taking a turn on East Lothian Voices should hopefully be fun and not a chore, however, only apply if you can commit to posting frequently throughout your week.
+Taking a turn on East Lothian Voices should hopefully be fun and not a chore, however, only apply if you can commit to posting frequently throughout each of the six days of your week.

 Please read the following and if you would like to take over the reins, please apply here.

 You can see which weeks are available at the 2021 Schedule – you might wish to choose a week which is important to you e.g. National Vegetarian Week, Coeliac Awareness Week etc.

 Hosts should be individuals with a connection to East Lothian.